 At least 70-1/2 or know someone who is ?

-Adult Game Night at St. Olaf --- Last Saturday each month at 6pm when resumed.
-Currently not planned.
+Table Game Night (& maybe Badminton) at St. Olaf --- 4th Saturday each month at 6pm.

 Lost and Found – Please check our lost and found closet for items you may have left behind (located in the first closet down the hallway towards the fellowship hall).
 Any items not picked up, by the end of May, will be donated.

 Remember to Check Your Mailbox!
 Please try to check your mailbox (in the hallway next to the church office) every time you are at church.

 If you do not have a mailbox, please let Shannon know.
 Thank You